ivedantmistry/android_app/README.md

 # android_app
-I want you to create a Android chat app with pure java as front end and django for backend You can use postgres and DRF for APIs
+I want you to create an Android chat app with pure java as front end and django for backend You can use postgres and DRF for APIs
+Also re write this README file with dependencies etc